saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   * Create a file watcher that watches changes to the mounted trust bundle that kills the main operator process and allows the backing k8s Deployment to start a new Pod that mounts the updated trust bundle.
     Implementation example: [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator/pull/334)

+### Testing

 * Instead of adding a new vSphere job, we can leverage an [existing proxy test workflow on AWS](https://steps.ci.openshift.org/workflow/openshift-e2e-aws-proxy).
-  However, this workflow does not test an HTTPs proxy requiring an additional trust bundle, so we would need to make improvements to the pre- steps.
-Since vSphere is our most used platform, I'd rather test this on vSphere, which already has the required config steps anyway.
+  However, this workflow does not test an HTTPS proxy requiring an additional trust bundle, so we would need to make improvements to the pre-install steps.
+Since vSphere is our most used platform, testing would be better suited there.
+  The required proxy config steps already exist in the release repo for vSphere anyway.